 Unveiling the legal, ethical and policy implications posed by the use of Artificial Intelligence

-Practitioners must ensure the governability of AI-enabled systems copes up with AI’s evolution.
-This implies making them open, straightforward, fathomable, and equipped for amicable communication with people.
-The commitment to align AI’s operations with human values and goals is equally important.
-These difficulties have begun to receive increased attention from practitioners and researchers, and this attention must continue.
+Practitioners need to ensure that the governance of AI-enabled systems remains in step with AI’s development.
+This entails making them transparent, comprehensible, and capable of harmonious interaction with humans.
+Equally vital is the commitment to align AI operations with human values and objectives.
+These challenges have already garnered increased attention from practitioners and researchers, and this focus must persist.

 In the end, the research and advancement of AI offer an opportunity to deepen our understanding of human intelligence.
 When wielded thoughtfully, artificial intelligence has the potential to complement human intellect, guiding us toward a wiser and more prosperous future.